 If you want to use your existing rugs, you can significantly enhance safety by placing non-slip rug pads underneath them.
 If your rug has a unique shape, you can trim the pad with a scissor to size.

 If you need a home remedy for slippery tiles and you like DIY projects, instead of using a non-slip rug pad, you can draw some criss-cross lines with a hot glue gun on the rear surface of your rug and then just leave it to dry.
 The dried glue will serve as an effective anti-slip agent.
-Note that this method won’t work with all types of rugs, so you should test before applying it on larger surfaces.
+Note that this method won’t work with all types of rugs, so you should test it before applying it on larger surfaces.

 You can also combine rugs with the anti-slip solution method so that you can leave larger areas uncovered without having to worry about slips.